 Where Do I Begin with an SEO Audit ?

-In the midst of tax season, I hesitate to utter the word audit.
-Before you begin hyperventilating, I’m talking about an SEO audit of your website, not an IRS audit.
 As intimidating as it might sound, a site audit can help you improve your user experience and your overall organic search performance.

 Wondering how to get started?
 We’ve got some tips to help you move forward.